Words and terms used in the world of From The Waters.

 A uniqua type that allows the user to manipulate certain elements depending upon their personality traits and level.
 The elements are: air, earth, fire, ice, lightning, metal, plant and water.

 An aeryn extension type of magic that comes from one of the five vecrucia that are within an aelinuan's body.
-Each aelinuan has three embodia extension subtypes which are facilitated by the embodia vecrucia, so when their reserve of embodia gets low the user is no longer able to make use of it.
+Each aelinuan has three embodia extension subtypes (cerebrina, simulacrina, somatina) which are facilitated by the embodia vecrucia, so when their reserve of embodia gets low the user is no longer able to make use of it.

 A twist which causes an aelinuan to be unable to use uniqua.